 Kentucky Revised Statute 61.592 defines hazardous duty for KERS and CERS positions.
 This statute is the guideline used by the KRS Board of Trustees to determine if a position is eligible to participate as hazardous duty with KRS.
 Any employer has the right to petition the KRS Board for hazardous duty coverage.
 To begin the petitioning process employers should contact their ERCE representative for the hazardous duty packet.

-To learn more about newly elected city officials contact your ERCE representative.
-The Form 2012 is available for download on the Available Forms list in Employer Self Service.
+To learn more about newly elected city officials contact your ERCE representative using the search field above or by visiting the ERCE Contacts page.
+The Form 2012 is available for download on the Available Forms list in

 The End of Year (EOY) Report is a MUNIS generated report that lists all classified employees, including non-participating, reported to CERS during the school year.
 KRS uses the information from the EOY Report to average and determine service credit for classified employees.
 KRS performs this process at the end of the fiscal year for all classified school board employees submitted on the monthly reports.
 School Boards must submit an End of Year report to KRS no later than July 20th.
 Submitting a report after July 20th will result in a penalty per Kentucky Revised Statute 78.615.